ryanallen/words-of-my-perfect-teacher/README.md

 See [Pure Land](#pure-land).

 ## Buddha Nature
-*de gshegs snying po*, Skt. *tathagatagarbha*, the potential of Buddhahood present in every being.
+*de gshegs snying po*, Skt. *tathāgatagarbha*, the potential of Buddhahood present in every being.
 AT: essence of Buddhahood.

 ## Burnt offering
 *gsur*, an offering made by burning food on coals.
 It is offered to the Buddhas, the protectors, all beings in general and in particular to wandering spirits and those towards whom we have karmic debts.
 The usual white *gsur* is prepared with the [three white foods](#three-white-foods) and the [three sweet foods](#three-sweet-foods).
 The red *gsur* is prepared with meat.